 The Labyrinth at Glendale

-Glendale invites all persons to take time to listen for God through the experience of a labyrinth walk.
-Designed to be a symbolic journey into the center and out again into the world.
+We invite you to take time to listen for God through the experience of walking the labyrinth.
+Designed to be a symbolic journey into the center + out again – back into the world. // Open 24/7.

-When a storm uprooted several old trees west of Glendale’s sanctuary, the congregation began to dream of a memorial garden.
+When a storm uprooted several old trees west of Glendale’s sanctuary, we began to dream of a memorial garden.
 One member brought the idea of a prayer labyrinth, and a holy space was created to connect with God.

 The Labyrinth is an archetype, a divine imprint, found in all religious traditions in various forms around the world.
 By walking a replica of the Chartres labyrinth, laid in the floor of Chartres Cathedral in France around 1220, we are rediscovering a long-forgotten mystical tradition that is insisting to be reborn.